z-forbes/Quiz-Whiz/readme.md

 ```

 ### Essay
-Essay quesions do not have descriptions. `<br>` can be used to create a newline if required.
+Essay quesions do not have descriptions.
 ```
 # Question Title
 optional question placeholder